2. tk Button

 Tasks

-1. Modify the code above to change the window title to "Button question," set the window size to 350x400, set the button text to "Click Me", a light gray background, black text color, a black background when clicked, white text when clicked, Arial font size 14, centered text alignment, a border of 3, a height of 2, a hand-shaped cursor on hover, a raised border style when pressed, horizontal inside padding of 10, vertical inside padding of 5, a width of 15, and text wrapping after 50 pixels, and adjust the pack method to add padding of 20 pixels on all sides.
+1. Modify the code above to change the window title to "Button question," set the window size to 350x100, set the button text to "Click Me", a light gray background, black text color, a black background when clicked, white text when clicked, Arial font size 14, centered text alignment, a border width of 3, a height of 2, a hand-shaped cursor on hover, a raised border style, a sunken border style on hovering over the button, horizontal inside padding of 10, vertical inside padding of 5, a width of 15, and text wrapping after 50 pixels, and adjust the pack method to add padding of 20 pixels on all sides.

 ../_images/button_question.png

-Modify the code above to change the window title to "Button question," set the window size to 350x100, set the button text to "Click Me", a light gray background, black text color, a black background when clicked, white text when clicked, Arial font size 14, centered text alignment, a border of 3, a height of 2, a hand-shaped cursor on hover, a raised border style when pressed, horizontal inside padding of 10, vertical inside padding of 5, a width of 15, and text wrapping after 50 pixels, and adjust the pack method to add padding of 20 pixels on all sides.
+Modify the code above to change the window title to "Button question," set the window size to 350x100, set the button text to "Click Me", a light gray background, black text color, a black background when clicked, white text when clicked, Arial font size 14, centered text alignment, a border width of 3, a height of 2, a hand-shaped cursor on hover, a raised border style, a sunken border style on hovering over the button, horizontal inside padding of 10, vertical inside padding of 5, a width of 15, and text wrapping after 50 pixels, and adjust the pack method to add padding of 20 pixels on all sides.

 import tkinter as tk